mapycz/mapnik/docs/features/placement-code-unified.md

 * `PointSymbolizer`
 * `CollisionSymbolizer`

 It makes sense to allow all possible placement options for all these symbolizers.
-Therefore all these symbolizers support all these placement options:
+Therefore all these symbolizers now support all these placement options:

 * `point`
 * `interior`